 Solar System: Ptolemy vs. Copernicus

-We now know better: but the Earth-Mars direction is the same in the Ptolemy's model and ours at all times!
-Look at the animation to see this.
+We now know better: but the Earth-Mars direction is the same in Ptolemy's model and ours at all times—click the Line of Sight button to see this!
 This means that tracking the motion of Mars against the background of stars is no help in deciding which model is correct.
 This is equally true of all the planets.

 Clicking Path reveals Mars' path through the Heavens as believed by Ptolemy.
 Notice it includes some backwards motion, termed "retrograde".
 Compare this with the true picture on the right.
 What's happening when Mars seems to be moving backwards?